 • other unsecured loans and lines of credit such as payday loans

 • past-due utility bills including electricity, water, gas, and telephone service

 • student loans if more than seven years have passed since you were a student

 As noted, there are some debts and fines that remain when you file for bankruptcy.
 These fall into two major categories:

 • Legal Fines and Judgments—The government and the legal system do not look the other way once you have filed for bankruptcy.
 You will still be responsible for certain judgments imposed on you before you went bankrupt.
 Child support payments, alimony, fines imposed for restitution, payments ordered because of a fraud conviction, and overpayments to the government on your income taxes are all charges that you will still have to pay after bankruptcy.

 • Secured Debts—The key difference between a bankruptcy and a consumer proposal is that when you fulfill the conditions of the consumer proposal, your creditors cannot come after your assets.
-Apart from certain exemptions, however, you will give up secured assets in order for your secured debts to be forgiven.
+Apart from certain exemptions, however, you will give up secured assets for your secured debts to be forgiven.
 The best example of this is debt that is held against your house in the form of a mortgage or line of credit.
 Banks will not wave your indebtedness away when it comes to these debts and let you keep your property.
 Instead, they will repossess your home.

 • Student Loans—If it has been less than seven years since you were a student, your education loans will not be discharged in bankruptcy.